emddarn/aws_certification/README.md

 **Model of payment**
 - on-demand - compute capacity - no discount, no commitment
 - dedicated - deploy your application - HW dedicated to me - not sharing with other users on AWS
-- spot instance - purchase capacity (spare) - no commitment, good discount - but can't get shut-down if somebody pays for resources reservation - discount upto 75% but commit for term 1yr or 3 yr only -
+- spot instance - purchase capacity (spare) - no commitment, good discount - but can't get shut-down if somebody pays for resources
+<br/>reservation - discount upto 75% but commit for term 1yr or 3 yr only.
+<br/>You can pay
 - pay monthly,
 - pay partail upfront and pay rest monthly,
 - pay full in upfront, reservation for EC2, DynamoDB, Elastichache, RDS DB, Redshift